akazukin5151/approportionment/README.md

 ## WebUI

 Go to https://akazukin5151.github.io/approportionment/ if you just want to use it.
-The following instructions are for building and running the WebUI locally
+Alternatively you can run the WebUI entirely offline, as the website is entirely offline.
+Follow the instructions below for this, or for development.

 ### Requirements